About the Project and the ‘Living Library’

 - ‘Acknowledged’ dates.
 These are usually pencilled at the top of the front endpaper.

-‘Menzies Locations’ are taken from the typed catalogue of the collection held in the records of the University of Melbourne.
+‘Menzies Locations’ are taken from a typed catalogue of the collection held in the records of the University of Melbourne.
 The list records whether a book was held in Menzies’ office, his study or his bedroom.
 The list does not include every book in the collection, so some ‘Book’ records do not include a ‘Menzies Location’.

 ‘Locations’ in the form 1.1, 1.2 etc. refer to the bay and shelf in the Leigh Scott Room, Baillieu Library.